AlvarezCPE/CPE-031-CPE21S1---Visualizations-and-Data-Analysis---Alvarez/README.md

 - Reading about new technologies
 - Building practical projects

 ## Description

-This repository was created as a requirement for the course **CPE 031 - Visualizations and Data Analysis**.
-It serves as a collection of course-related materials and activities.
+This repository serves as a collection of coursework for CPE 031 – Visualizations and Data Analysis.
+It includes laboratory activities, programming exercises, data visualization projects, and other academic requirements completed during the course.

 ---